-All data collected with the NIST reference-class chambers is saved in the appropriate files located in the group shared directory in the OBrien\chamberhistory folder.
+All data collected with the NIST reference-class chambers is saved in the appropriate files located in the group server in the x-ray/chamberhistory folder.
 The folder to be used is either NISTREFSTD or NISTREFSTDMAMMO, depending on which type of chamber is used.
 The files are organized and named by model and serial number.
+The calibration history for many NIST reference chambers obtained prior to 1999 is maintained in binders located in room B019.

-Similarly, the data collected using the customer chamber is saved in the group shared directory: \OBrien\chamberhistory\customerdata.
-The final reports are saved to the following location: \OBrien\calibrationreports\customer.
+Similarly, the data collected using the customer chamber and the associated files and the final calibration report is saved in the group server: x-ray/calibrationreports/allcustomerdata.